botify-labs/simpleflow/docs/src/features/swf_layer.md

 It aims to provide:

-- **Modelisation**: Swf entities and concepts are to be manipulated through *Models* and *QuerySets* (any ressemblance with the Django API would not be a coincidence).
+- **Modelisation**: Swf entities and concepts are to be manipulated through *Models* and *QuerySets* (any resemblance with the Django API would not be a coincidence).
 - **High-level Events, History**: A higher level of abstractions over SWF *events* and *history*.
 Events are implemented as stateful objects aware of their own state and possible transitions.
 History enhances the events flow description, and can be